smitham50/dominion-frontend/README.md

 This is a game of building a deck of cards.
 The deck is your Dominion.
 It contains your resources, victory points, and the things you can do.
 It starts out a small sad collection of Estates and Coppers, but you hope by the end of the game it will be brimming with Gold, Provinces, and the inhabitants and structures of your castle and kingdom.
 The player with the most victory points in his Deck at game end wins.

+### Playing the Game

+On each turn you begin with:
+-1 Action
+-1 Buy
+-0 Wallet

+During your turn, you may:
+-Use an action to play an action card from your hand -Play as many treasure cards as you like to fill your wallet -Use a buy and the money in your wallet to purchase a card from the supply area

+Playing an action card may grant you further actions, extra buys, or allow you to draw more cards into your hand.